seveelly/portfolio/content/projects/TimeToHaveMoreFun.md

 showInProjects: true
 ---

-A single page web app for helping me clearn nextjs, built with Next.js, Firebase, and Tailwind CSS
+A single page web app for helping me learn nextjs, built with Next.js, Firebase, and Tailwind CSS